This toolkit provides practical tips and resources related to:

 Refer to this guide about how to handle family conflict.

-Avoid Burnout Through Self Care
+Avoiding Burnout Through Self Care

-is a “state of physical, emotional, and mental exhaustion that may be accompanied by a change in attitude — from positive and caring to negative and unconcerned.
+Those who are taking care of others are often in need of the most care themselves.
+Caring for an older adult can be emotionally, physically, and even financially draining.
+Caregiver burnout is a “state of physical, emotional, and mental exhaustion that may be accompanied by a change in attitude — from positive and caring to negative and unconcerned.
 It occurs when caregivers don’t get the help they need, or if they try to do more than they are able — either physically or financially.”

 It’s difficult to provide the best care to your elder parent or relative if you don’t care for yourself.
-Look out for the signs of fatigue and burnout, and invest in your own care:
+Look out for the signs of fatigue and burnout, and invest in your own care.

 Find ways to help manage stress and practice self-care.
 Ignoring stress and fatigue harms both the caregiver and those they are caring for.